 21 Dec The Rise of Terrazzo

-2016 was a good year for terrazzo.
+In recent years, terrazzo is trending among the architectural and design community.
 Interior designers fell in love with the materials, using the material in ways that go beyond just flooring.
 Architects use terrazzo for their projects as well, developing a space that meets green building standards.
-While 2016 put terrazzo back into the spotlight, and 2017 will no doubt continue the trend, terrazzo has progressed well over the years to become a leading flooring material for institutional, commercial and residential projects.
+While the last few years put terrazzo back into the spotlight, the future will likely continue the trend.
+Terrazzo has progressed well over the years to become a leading flooring material for institutional, commercial, and industrial projects.

 Terrazzo began to steadily incline in popularity over the years.
 Architects loved the terrazzo floors for many reasons.
 One reason was its great design potential.
 The other reason is its low cost, which bode well during the Great Depression era.
 But after the 1920s, business started picking up for terrazzo.
 Soon better methods for applying terrazzo were introduced.
 The electric grinder was invented in 1924, which allows any construction worker to achieve a beautiful floor in a quicker fashion.

-Epoxy terrazzo is taking over traditional terrazzo systems as the flooring of choice.
-Much thinner and much lighter, thin-set epoxy terrazzo is durable, aesthetically beautiful and low maintenance.
+Since the 1970s, epoxy terrazzo is taking over traditional terrazzo systems as the flooring of choice.
+Much thinner and much lighter, thin-set epoxy terrazzo is durable, aesthetically beautiful, and low maintenance.
 Terrazzo can be applied almost anywhere.
-So it makes sense for architects and contractors to consider terrazzo as a material of choice for it’s impact on the environment but also it’s durability and design.
-Well-known establishments have already started to make the switch to terrazzo, with more buildings to come in 2017 and beyond.
+So it makes sense for architects and contractors to consider terrazzo as a material of choice for its impact on the environment but also its durability and design.
+Well-known establishments have already started to make the switch to terrazzo, with more buildings to come today and beyond.
 There is no better time to learn about terrazzo.
 If terrazzo interests you, do not hesitate to contact us at email@example.com.
 We would love to answer your questions.